LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Generate `API Key`

-!!! info "Need a Paid Apple Developer Account Set Up to Generate the API Key"
+!!! info "Need a Paid Apple Developer Account Set Up to Generate the `API Key`"
-    You cannot generate the API Key until you have the paid Apple Developer account set up.
+    You cannot generate the `API Key` until you have the paid Apple Developer account set up.

-    If you are still waiting for Apple to enable your account, you can skip ahead to complete part of the GitHub steps (see [New GitHub Account](#new-github-account) or [Setup GitHub](#setup-github)), but you will need to pause at [Configure Secrets](#configure-secrets).
+    If you are still waiting for Apple to enable your account, you can skip ahead to complete part of the GitHub steps (see [New GitHub Account](#new-github-account) and [Create `GitHub Personal Access Token`](#create-github-personal-access-token)), but you will need to pause at [Configure Secrets](#configure-secrets).

 !!! abstract "Generate `API Key` and Collect all Four `Apple Secrets`"
     This section will walk you through the steps required to gather or create these parameters.